 My research interests are broadly around exploring ways to hold organisations, businesses and governments accountable for their social, environmental, cultural and economic impacts.
 This is geared towards imagining and creating positive and just futures.
 This includes a specific focus on Indigenous development and decolonisation, and social environmental accounting/accountability.
-My doctoral research, for example, explored relationships of accountability within and between Indigenous organisations and Indigenous communities through decolonising methodologies.
+My doctoral research, for example, explored relationships of accountability within Ngāi Tahu (my iwi) and Indigenous communities through decolonising methodologies.

 Currently I am pursuing research projects related to Indigenous development in Aotearoa New Zealand and the Pacific, community economies in a regenerating Christchurch, democratic accountability in Aotearoa New Zealand and the role of accounting techniques and accountability relations in the dispossession of Indigenous lands, bodies and self-determining authority.

-- Finau G. and Scobie M. (2021) Old ways and new means: Indigenous accountings during and beyond the pandemic.
-Accounting, Auditing and Accountability Journal http://dx.doi.org/10.1108/AAAJ-08-2020-4753.
+- Finau G. and Scobie M. (2022) Old ways and new means: Indigenous accountings during and beyond the pandemic.
+Accounting, Auditing and Accountability Journal 35(1): 74-84. http://dx.doi.org/10.1108/AAAJ-08-2020-4753.